Betsy Braddock: Background

 Elizabeth "Betsy" Braddock was born in England and was raised in the small town of Maldon, Essex.
 Betsy was Sir James Braddock's second child, born minutes before her twin brother Brian.
 The twins and their elder brother Jamie, who was nearly a decade older, had a very privileged life.
 By the time she entered college, Betsy had become a charter pilot.
 After she and Jamie were taken hostage by the Red Skull's agents and freed by Captain America and Captain Britain, Betsy learned the latter was her brother Brian.
 At this time Betsy began to develop precognitive powers.
 She dyed her hair purple and took up modeling.
 At the age of twenty-one, her psychic powers fully manifested, which grew to include telepathy.
 Agent Matthew recruited Betsy into S.T.R.I.K.E.'s Psi Division, and she became fellow psi Tom Lennox's lover.
 As she had inherited membership to the Hellfire Club from her father, Betsy was sent to infiltrate it, but was warned off by Tessa for her own protection.
 She also met future boyfriend Warren Worthington for the first time during one of the Hellfire Club parties.

 When the crime lord Vixen hired Slaymaster to eliminate the Psi-Division, only Betsy, Tom Lennox, and their friend Alison Double were left when Brian defeated him.
-When reality warped due to James Jaspers' powers, Tom sacrificed himself to give the Braddocks time to escape from a group of superhero hunters.
+When reality warped due to the powers of Mad Jim Jaspers, Tom sacrificed himself to give the Braddocks time to escape from a group of superhero hunters.
 Betsy was in Tom's mind when he died; feeling his death, she was left traumatized.
 Following the repair of the reality warp, an evil version of Captain Britain from another universe named Kaptain Briton switched places with Brian.
 The double tried to rape Betsy.
 In self-defense, she telepathically killed him.
-The same night, the twins were informed of their father's Otherworld origins, and a new intelligence agency called R.C.X. asked them to billet Warpies, children transformed by Jasper's warp, at the Manor, which led to an argument between Betsy and Brian.
+The same night, the twins were informed of their father's Otherworld origins, and a new intelligence agency called R.C.X. asked them to billet Warpies, children transformed by Jaspers' warp, at the Manor, which led to an argument between Betsy and Brian.